kzhu2099/Delta-Calculus/README.md

 Simply use `RandomDerivative` or `RandomIntegral` to generate a problem and check your work using `check()`.
 Or, use the Trainer class to easily train yourself with a certain amount of problems.

+Set your seed manually to get repeatable problems, using the set_seed method.
 Warning: these problems get REALLY messy!!

 ## License